 Find words from URL search

 This method becomes handy when you’re searching for a non-indexed page.
-The Google search techniques will find on the pages that have been indexed.
+The Google search techniques will be found on the pages that have been indexed.
 But the URL search techniques will find words & pages that have been posted very recently.
 And even those pages are not indexed by Google.

 For example, you’re searching for the word “Apple”